 The Headmaster’s Office makes the final notification of financial assistance awards.
 If you wish to speak to a Berean representative regarding financial aid, contact Mrs. Cherry Frewin at 798-9300 x287

 What is the Step Up For Students Program?

 Step Up For Students is an initiative of the Florida Tax Credit (FTC) Scholarship Program.
-The innovative program provides K-12 education scholarships for qualifying low-income students who are entering kindergarten thru 5th grade OR who attended public school (K5-12th grade) the previous year.
-The innovative program provides K-12 education scholarships for qualifying low-income students who are entering kindergarten thru 5th grade OR who attended public school the previous year kindergarten thru 12th grade.
+The innovative program provides K-12 education scholarships for qualifying low-income students who are entering kindergarten through 5th grade OR who attended public school (K5-12th grade) the previous year.
 Berean Christian School is proud to accept the Step Up for Student Program.
 To receive full credit for this scholarship, you will need to have your acceptance letter from Step Up For Students before enrolling at BCS.

 In order to be eligible for the McKay Scholarship Program, a student must apply for the program prior to withdrawing from public school.
 The student must also have an Individual Education Plan (IEP)* or 504 Accommodation Plan, and:

 - Have been enrolled and reported for funding in a Florida Public School during the preceding October and February Florida Education Finance Program surveys (Grades K-12); or

 - Have been a pre-kindergarten student who was enrolled and reported for funding in a Florida Public School during the preceding October and February Florida Education Finance Program surveys and was at least 4 years old; or

 - Have been a pre-kindergarten student who was reported as having received Specialized Instructional Services by the Office of Early Learning and was at least 4 years old; or